hlindberg/misc-puppet-docs/data-in-modules.md

   FreeBSD data in the same file - unless, we also for this problem break out the hierarchies into a separate set.

 Let's look at what the solution looks like (for both cases).
-We invent the module `romulan` (they are not known for the adherence to logic) that has osfamily and operatingsystem reversed.
+We invent the module `romulan` (Romulans are not known for the adherence to logic) that has `osfamily` and `operatingsystem` reversed.
 We could then do this.

     ---
     :hierachy: